Unleash/unleash/website/docs/topics/feature-flag-migration/feature-flag-migration-best-practices.md

 Every step of the way, it can help to conduct reviews and look-backs at each rollout stage as well as what lies ahead.

-Use our [Feature Flag Migration template](https://docs.google.com/spreadsheets/d/1MKc95v7Tc-9tznWMDVSy2vvmVJTvOFLRVZpx1QrL-_U/edit#gid=996250264) to fill in details about your project plan execution.
+If you're using our [template](https://docs.google.com/spreadsheets/d/1MKc95v7Tc-9tznWMDVSy2vvmVJTvOFLRVZpx1QrL-_U/edit#gid=996250264), now fill in details about your project plan execution.

 ## Onboarding users